noke-inc/noke-mobile-library-ios/README.md

 NokeDeviceManager.shared().setAllowAllNokeDevices(true)
 ```

+*You can check the lock state (`noke.lockState`) of the Noke object returned in the `nokeDeviceDidUpdateState` method to know if the lock is unlocked, locked, or unshackled.
+HD locks running version 3.13+ will update in realtime as they're discovered

 **Note:** Make sure that the Bluetooth Manager is in the Powered On State before beginning scanning or you will encounter an error.
 The `bluetoothManagerDidUpdateState` protocol method can be used to receive updates on the state

 ```swift